 Since the passage of the NVRA, the collection of voter information has shifted from paper-based forms to digital records, with many state DMV systems linking electronically to statewide voter registration databases.
 This allows the DMV to not only collect information on eligible voters but also electronically transfer that information to the voter registration database.
 Electronic data transfers are more accurate and less resource intensive.

-Other states which have adopted AVR have chosen different approaches, characterized by the point at which a voter may opt out of being registered to vote.
+Other states that have adopted AVR have chosen different approaches, characterized by the point at which a voter may opt out of being registered to vote.
 The majority of AVR states use one of two approaches:

 - Back-end opt out: Customers during their agency transaction provide information needed to register to vote.
 After the transaction occurs, the customer is notified by the agency via a post-transaction mailer that they will be registered to vote, unless they respond to the notification and decline.
 If the customer takes no action, they will be registered to vote.
 In this approach, registration information is automatically transferred, and customers may choose to decline or affiliate after receiving the post-transaction mailer.